Meta-Dependence in Conditional Independence Testing: ILLUSTRATING META-DEPENDENCE

-We now consider two faithfulness violations jointly and give examples of both ``positive dependence'' and ``negative dependence''.
-A \emph{positive} dependence involves a perturbation \emph{towards} one faithfulness violation that also moves the joint distribution \emph{towards} another faithfulness violation.
-In contrast, a \emph{negative} dependence involves a perturbation \emph{towards} one faithfulness violation that moves the joint distribution \emph{away from} another faithfulness violation.
+We now consider two CI properties jointly and give examples of both ``positive dependence'' and ``negative dependence''.
+A \emph{positive} dependence involves a perturbation \emph{towards} one CI manifold that also moves the joint distribution \emph{towards} another CI manifold.
+In contrast, a \emph{negative} dependence involves a perturbation \emph{towards} one CI manifold that moves the joint distribution \emph{away from} another.